mnrozhkov/MLOps-demo-project/README.md

 predict-device-change
 ==============================

-Predicting change of a user device during a month
+Predicting change of a user device using during a month.

 Project Organization (Cookiecutter format)
 ------------